CJINConsulting/terraform-beginner-bootcamp-2023/README.md

 This will destroy all resources.

-If we want to automatically destory we can provide the auto-approve flag e.g. `terraform destroy --auto-approve`
+If we want to automatically destroy we can provide the auto-approve flag e.g. `terraform destroy --auto-approve`

 ### Terraform Lock Files